 The industry is now undergoing a transformation more profound and far-reaching than any that has gone before.
 At the centre of the change sits a technological revolution that has fundamentally altered how we shop, the way retail businesses work and the skills that retailers are nurturing for the future.
 Today, 100,000 people are employed in retail jobs that did not even exist five years ago and about 15 per cent of sales are online, growing at 10 to 15 per cent a year.

-Our series of Retail 2020 reports, available for download from this page, formed a comprehensive study to establish what this transformation will look like, including an assessment of likely impacts on our local communities and on employment.
+Our series of Retail 2020 reports, available for download from this page, also formed a comprehensive study to establish what this transformation will look like, including an assessment of likely impacts on our local communities and on employment

 THE RETAIL 2020 DASHBOARD